gregtozzi/w241_project/reports/README.md

     ## F Statistic                       5.333** (df = 1; 1978) 1.859 (df = 1; 1978) 2.579* (df = 3; 1976) 0.667 (df = 3; 1976)
     ## ========================================================================================================================
     ## Note:                                                                                        *p<0.1; **p<0.05; ***p<0.01

+#### Generalizability and Mediation Analysis

+Although we saw statistically significant results in the context of our experiment, we are cautious to ascribe specific mediation mechanisms that would allow these results to be generalized.
+We feel that the specific variations we observed should generalize to the larger population from which we took our random sample.
+That is, if the Center had sent email to the larger group of 11k using the preferred subject line, we would expect that the improved open rate would apply to the entire population, but it is not clear that even that effect could be expected for hypothetical future mailings.
+We note that this experiment was run at a very specific moment, right before the Presidential election of 2020.
+There may have been special effects related to that
+time: the climate may have made the audience particularly responsive to certain keywords, or even more or less inclined to open mail at all.

+The Center’s development personnel have expressed that the lesson they draw from this is that email with a personal from-line out-performs email with a role from-line (e.g. “Nene Spivy” vs. “Executive Director”).
+This is interesting because this was not explicitly tested, and it illustrates the difficulty of translating intentions and desires of decision-makers into Data Science research questions.

+It is interesting to speculate on what would be an interesting experiment or series of experiments to test a general hypothesis such as “email with a personal from-line out-performs email with a role from-line”.
+We expect that findings such as that would have to be at least somewhat temporally specific: the base might change from year to year - hopefully, it would become larger - and so its preferences might also change.
+It seems that ideally, experiments would become an on-going part of a development program.